gitlevich/scsc-kt/scsc-monolith/docs/qna/HowToTestExplicitAggregateCreationInCommandHandlerOfAnother.md

        productUpdateReceivedEvent
     )
 ```
-but this surely doesn't do anything because I doubt anything in my test is configured to spin up any event
+but this surely doesn't do anything: nothing in my test is set up to spin up any event listeners.
-listeners.

-And, if I magically believed that something would spin up that processing group, and publish the event prior to everything:
+Also, if I were to believe that something magically does, and publish the event prior to everything:
 ```Kotlin
 @Test
 fun `should publish CartCheckedOutEvent on CheckOutCartCommand`() {